+•

 Specifies that a symbol is defined in a shared object at runtime.

+Note

 A symbol can be imported only if the reference has STV_DEFAULT visibility.
-You must use the --override_visibility command-line option to enable the linker to override symbol visibility to STV_DEFAULT.
+You must use theoverride_visibility command-line option to enable the linker to override symbol visibi STV_DEFAULT.

+Syntax

 IMPORT pattern AS replacement_pattern[,pattern AS replacement_pattern]

+where:

+pattern

 is a string, optionally including wildcard characters (either or ?), that matches zero or more undefined global symbols.
 If pattern does not match any undefined global symbol, the linker ignores the command.
 The operand can match only undefined global symbols.

 replacement_pattern

 is a string, optionally including wildcard characters (either or ?), to which the symbol is to be renamed.
-Wild characters must have a corresponding wildcard in pattern.
+Wild characters must have a corresponding wildcard in pattern .
 The characters matched by the pattern wildcard are substituted for the replacement_pattern wildcard.

 For example:

-IMPORT my_func AS func